mvolkmann/pwa-demo/pwa.md

 select the "Application" tab, select "Service Workers", and click the "Unregister" link for the service worker.

+TODO: ADD SCREENSHOTS OF THE CHROME DEVTOOLS THROUGHOUT!

 Service workers can cache the files that are fetched from URLs.
 To see these in Chrome devtools, click the "Application" tab and open the "Cache Storage" section in the left nav.